Head-To-Head Comparison: Reed’s (REED) and Its Peers

-Reed’s (NYSE:REED – Get Rating) is one of 17 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it compare to its competitors?
-We will compare Reed’s to similar companies based on the strength of its profitability, dividends, earnings, valuation, analyst recommendations, risk and institutional ownership.
+Reed’s (NYSE:REED – Get Rating) is one of 17 publicly-traded companies in the “Bottled & canned soft drinks” industry, but how does it weigh in compared to its competitors?
+We will compare Reed’s to similar companies based on the strength of its risk, valuation, earnings, institutional ownership, profitability, analyst recommendations and dividends.

-35.8% of Reed’s shares are owned by institutional investors.
-Comparatively, 35.1% of shares of all “Bottled & canned soft drinks” companies are owned by institutional investors.
-29.9% of Reed’s shares are owned by company insiders.
-Comparatively, 13.3% of shares of all “Bottled & canned soft drinks” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+35.8% of Reed’s shares are held by institutional investors.
+Comparatively, 35.1% of shares of all “Bottled & canned soft drinks” companies are held by institutional investors.
+29.9% of Reed’s shares are held by company insiders.
+Comparatively, 13.3% of shares of all “Bottled & canned soft drinks” companies are held by company insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.

 Profitability